Kyle-Falconer/kyle-falconer.github.io/_posts/2012-08-30-dream-high-fashion.markdown

 I was given the key to the warehouse and allowed to pass through, into a dark hallway which opened up into a dome-like room with doors labeled according to the contents of the connecting rooms.

 One of the doors was made of brightly-colored but transparent glass, made up of varying shades of yellow and green.
 Inside this room was a play area for children, presumably to keep them entertained while the parents shopped for clothing or whatever else was kept in the complex.
-Godzilla was being shown on the TV.
-Godzilla started to stamp out Tokyo and the movie was paused.
+Godzilla was being shown on the TV and just then, the towering lizard started his rampage on Tokyo and the movie was paused.
 "Anyone see Josh?"

 > "Where is Josh!?
 He's supposed to be Godzilla today!"